markbastian/capstone/capstone_report.md

 <img src="image1.png" alt="breakdown" width="400" class="center"/>

 Futhermore, the number of original tweets is fairly high compared to the number of retweets.
-It is possible that a retweet might cause data duplication or be something that doesn't express the original opinion of the retweeter, but I am going to assume that if a tweet is repeated by an individual then they agree with it.
+It is possible that a retweet might cause data duplication or be something that doesn't express the original opinion of the retweeter, but I am going to assume that if a tweet is repeated by an individual then they agree with the views expressed in the original  tweet.

 <img src="image2.png" alt="breakdown" width="400" class="center"/>